lukasroegner/homebridge-dyson-pure-cool/README.md

 **isFullRangeHumidity**: Only for PH01/PH02.
 If set to `true`, the range of the target humidity control will be from 0% to 100% instead of translating it to the allowed range (30% to 70%) of the Dyson.
 Defaults to `false`.

 **isHeatingDisabled**: Only for HP02/HP04/HP06.
 If set to `true`, the heating controls are not exposed to HomeKit.
 Defaults to `false`.

+**isHeatingSafetyIgnored**: Only for HP02/HP04/HP06.
+If set to `true`, this overrides the default safety feature to allow heat to be turned on along with the fan if the fan was heating when last turned off.
+By default, the heat is disabled when turning on the fan in the Dyson app.

 **updateInterval** (optional): The interval (in milliseconds) at which updates of the sensors are requested from the Dyson devices.
 Defaults to 60 seconds.